Gangal2002/CODEALPHA/README.md

 ## 📌 Notes

 - All projects are **responsive** and compatible with desktop and mobile browsers.
-- File names and paths are **case-sensitive**, so check if any assets are not loading.
 - Access all projects directly via the GitHub Pages links above.

+---